carlesco/GACD/Codebook.md

-Running the script "run_analisis.R" produces the following transformations
+Running the script `run_analisis.R` produces the following transformations

 1. Merges the training and the test sets to create one data set.